algovista-collab/Machine-Learning-Specialization/Advanced Learning Algorithms/Week 3/Concepts_and_Derivations.md

 <img width="595" height="381" alt="image" src="https://github.com/user-attachments/assets/46c8a979-e57e-4595-8944-f0c16933343e" />

 > Sometimes underfitting and overfitting can occur simultaneously depending on the data and model.
+In that case `J_train` will be high and `J_cv` will be very low.

 ---